Reduce the Risk of Infectious Diseases

 How can parents get the facts about vaccine safety?
-Your child's health care provider is your first source of reliable information.
-Health care providers are bound by law to give you written information on the benefits and risks of each immunization suggested for your child.
+Your child's doctor is your first source of reliable information.
+Doctors are bound by law to give you written information on the benefits and risks of each immunization suggested for your child.
 Reading this material can help you make a well-informed decision.

 How Vaccines Work

 Through a vaccine, injecting a weakened or killed bacteria or virus into the body, the body’s immune system learns how to fight the disease and produces antibodies without your body getting sick.
 Immunity occurs when your body has built up a strong enough defense that it is able to resist infection from a specific disease.

 Different vaccines are recommended for infants, children, teenagers and adults.
 Check whether you’re on schedule in our chart below, titled “Vaccine Schedule by Age.”